cronologic-de/ug_timetaggermodule/source/index.rst

 The user guides of all products by cronologic GmbH & Co.
 KG are available online at `docs.cronologic.de <https://docs.cronologic.de>`_.

-.. the contraption below is to fix section numbering in the PDF output in the index page
+.. "only html" and "raw latex" is to fix section numbering in the PDF output in the index page

 .. only:: html